the-mod/go-storage-explorer/README.md

 This tool was build to get quickly and easy Information about Azure Blobs.
 It prints basic attributes and gets metadata from blobs.
-It is also possible to download the content of blobs wether to stdout or to a file.
+It is also possible to download the content of blobs.
 Furthermore it is possible to filter for a certain Storage Container Names or/and Blob names.

 ## Parameter